kekeedme/kekeedme.github.io/projects/quantumdynamics/unitary_evol.md

 Equation 4 tell us that $\hat{U}^{\dagger}\hat{U}=\mathbf{1}$, where $\mathbf{1}$ is the identity matrix.
 From this consideration,
 we learn that the conjugate transpose, $\hat{U}^{\dagger}=\hat{U}^{-1}$.
-Matrices defined on real vector spaces (where the vectors are defined over the field of real numbers) with the same properties  are called orthogonal matrices, and are denoted $\mathbf{O}$.
-I have made a more detailed posts on orthogonal matrices on the math section of [this document](/projects/quantumdynamics/Quantum_dynamics_two_levelsystem.pdf)
+Matrices defined on real vector spaces (where the vectors are defined over the field of real numbers, hence the matrix entries are real numbers) with the same properties as $$\hat{U}$ are called orthogonal matrices, and are denoted $\mathbf{O}$.
+I have made a more detailed posts on orthogonal matrices on the math section of [this document].(/projects/quantumdynamics/Quantum_dynamics_two_levelsystem.pdf)

 ## Unitary Evolution